blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 Jetty is a lightweight HTTP server that can be easily embedded into the jar.

 ## Example project source code
-You can find the code used in this example in github [repository](https://github.com/blog-dovydasvenckus/jersey-with-embedded-jetty).
+You can find the code used in this example in GitHub [repository](https://github.com/blog-dovydasvenckus/jersey-with-embedded-jetty).

 ## Project structure